Pre-Arrival Information for Students

 - Every new International student to the University is expected to come to the International Orientation where important information is given regarding your studies here.
 (For graduate students, this is different from the Graduate Student Orientation which normally takes place after International Orientation.
-Graduate Students click here for more information.)
+New Graduate Student Orientation )

 - Class Registration: For undergraduate students, there will be a designated date for academic advising.
 You must attend the pre-academic advising session as well to fully understand the process, which usually arranged a day before.
 For graduate students, you will need to make an appointment to see your program adviser on your own.
-Click here to learn more about registration.
+Visit Office of the Registrar site to learn more about registration.

 - Complete Higher One information when you receive the packet in the mail.